Joel Stitzel, PhD

-Joel Stitzel, PhD, chair of biomedical engineering at Wake Forest School of Medicine, leads the joint Virginia Tech – Wake Forest Center for Injury Biomechanics.
-He researches computational modeling, injury biomechanics and automotive safety in order to improve the prevention, mitigation, prognosis and treatment of injuries.
+Joel Stitzel, PhD, researches computational modeling, injury biomechanics and automotive safety in order to improve the prevention, mitigation, prognosis and treatment of injuries.
+His research partnerships explore the real-world applications of biomedical engineering and develop products to reduce the burden of injury.

 Stitzel’s interest in injury mechanics brought Wake Forest to the cutting-edge of research into automotive safety.
 In 2004, he developed the biomedical engineering department, in collaboration with acute care and orthopedic surgery, into a Crash Injury Research and Engineering Network (CIREN) center that contributes data to national databases on automotive collision injuries and modern safety systems.
 His team is also developing an Automatic Crash Notification (ACN) system, an algorithm that will quantify specific features of injuries and improve triage decisions.